 - Center for OneHealth Research

 - Department of Alaska Native Studies and Rural Development

 - Department of Tribal Governance

 - A state of the art research, learning and cultural activities facility with conference rooms, offices, classrooms, art space, archive kiosk, kitchen for game processing, and an outdoor interpretive park honoring Alaska Native people.

 Contact UAF Development and Alumni Relations at email@example.com or 907-474-2619 with questions.

 UAF aims to fund the majority of this project with privately raised funds.
-We are thankful to the donors that have already committed over $1.5 million in support.
 We invite you to join the many who have already pledged their philanthropic support to advance the vision for the initiative.

 $1 million Kinross gift boosts Troth Yeddha’ initiative

 A $1 million donation from Kinross will bring the Troth Yeddha’ Indigenous Studies Center one step closer to reality.